-By changing your image’s name from a random series of numbers. and instead using keywords related to your post, your images will rank higher in the image search!
+By changing your image’s name to keywords related to your post, your images have the ability to rank higher in the image search!

-What the heck is a long tail tag?
+What the heck is a long tail keyword?

-Also, know as “long tail keywords”, long tail tags are more specific to your niche and post, and help convert and drive more traffic to your blog.
+Also, know as “long-tail tags”, long-tail keywords are specific to your niche and post and help convert and drive more traffic to your blog.

-When you input your post tags, you need to put yourself inside the mind of the person who you know will be scouring the Internet for your article.
+When you place long-tailed keywords throughout your article, you need to put yourself inside the mind of the person who you know will be scouring the Internet for your article.

 What are they going to enter into their search engine?

-So in addition to generic tags, here are some phrases I used:
+So in addition to my primary keyword (non-alcoholic mermaid lemonade), here are some phrases I used:

-When someone does a search for phrases like this, your tags will allow you to rank higher than someone else’s post containing only very generic, broad tags.
+When someone does a search for phrases like this, your keywords will allow you to rank higher and for multiple keyworded phrases.

 As if worrying about SEO wasn’t difficult enough, most bloggers receive significant traffic from Pinterest.